-Spot welding consists of joining of two pieces by placing them between two electrodes and passing a heavy current through them for a very short duration.
+Spot welding consists of joining of two pieces by placing them between two electrodes and spending an important current through them for a really short duration.

-- Usually, spot welding is automatic and work on the following weld cycle:
+- Usually, spot welding is automatic and work on the subsequent weld cycle:

-- Squeeze the two metal pieces together with light pressure.
+- Squeeze the 2 metal pieces along with light pressure.

-- Pass heavy electric current for a very brief time.
+- Pass heavy electrical phenomenon for a awfully brief time.

-- Apply pressure and hold for some time.
+- Apply pressure and hold for a few time.

 - Remove the pressure.